Shut It Down (song)

-"Shut It Down" is a song by hip-hop artist/rapper Pitbull featuring Senegalese American R&B and hip hop recording artist and vocalist Akon.
-It was released as the fourth single from Pitbull's album, Pitbull Starring in Rebelution on November 2, 2009.
-A remix of the song features vocals by Clinton Sparks.
+"Shut It Down" is a song by American rapper Pitbull featuring Senegalese-American singer Akon, released by Polo Grounds Music and J Records on November 2, 2009 as the fourth single from Pitbull's album, Pitbull Starring in Rebelution (2009).
+A remix of the song features vocals and production from American producer Clinton Sparks.

 Music video

 The music video was first released onto Pitbull's official Vevo channel on November 24, 2009 and was directed by David Rosseau.
 It has received over 35 million views.
 The video is about secrecy, intelligence agents and criminal activities, in which there was signed an agreement between the two groups and they agree to keep it a secret but this data is taken by agents of Pitbull in the end.
 Akon on the tip of information follows them but fails to capture them.
 The video ends with Pitbull and another woman in the plane and Akon looking at them from the ground.